Raw Deal (1948 film): Plot

-Prison convict Joe Sullivan (Dennis O'Keefe) has "taken the fall" for an unspecified crime.
+Prison convict Joe Sullivan has "taken the fall" for an unspecified crime.
 His share for committing the crime was to be $50,000.
-Joe breaks out of jail with the help of his girl Pat (Claire Trevor).
-The escape has been facilitated by their former accomplice Rick Coyle (Raymond Burr), a sadistic mobster, who expects Joe to be killed during his escape and so avoid having to pay Joe his $50,000.
-When against all expectations the break-out succeeds, Rick decides that he must have Joe killed.
+Joe breaks out of jail with the help of his girl Pat.
+The escape has been facilitated by their former accomplice Rick Coyle, a sadistic mobster, who expects that Joe will be killed during his escape and so Rick wilĺ avoid having to pay Joe his $50,000.
+When, against all expectations, the breakout succeeds, Rick decides that he must have Joe killed.